 The overall art style of Duolatera is low-poly and cartoonish, therfore, we decided to use cel-shading as our render style.

-Due to multiple reasons such as framrates and Duolatera being a VR game, we use forward shading as our rendering pipeline(default UE5 VR setting).
+Due to multiple reasons such as framerates and Duolatera being a VR game, we use forward shading as our rendering pipeline(default UE5 VR setting).

 Normally, cel-shading in deffered rendering is achieved by accessing the G-Buffer for various data and applying post-process effect on the whole scene.